 Translucence or transparency is the key function of expanded mesh.
 A mesh pattern with larger apertures can create visual effects that provide a glimpse of the underlying surface.
 Mesh patterns with smaller apertures are frequently used as brise soleil, to shield buildings from the sun.

 — Shading & Aeration

 Expanded metal panels can provide "smart" solar blinds to reduce the heat and glare generated by the sun.
 Movable screens allow you to adjust the shading to suit the requirements of the building at different times of the day.

 Aluminium remains widely used across a myriad of architectural applications.
 Carbon steel can be utilised where tensile strength is a primary factor, for example, walkways.
 The selection of the appropriate thickness will depend on the intended usage and the loads it is expected to support.

-There is very little waste product when manufacturing expanded mesh, thus it is a more cost-effective solution than a punched perforated sheet metal.
+There is very little waste product when manufacturing expanded mesh, thus it is a cost-effective solution.
 The intrinsic structure of the mesh (being a single piece) makes it lightweight, but simultaneously stronger than other materials of the same weight.

 Mesh panels are a sustainable and environmentally friendly product.
 At the end of its long working life, expanded mesh can easily be disposed of and is 100% recyclable.